Difficulty

 Tip: It’s best practice to accurately measure each window individually.
 Two windows in the same room may appear to be the same size but may not be.

-Tip: When learning how to measure windows, remember that trim should not be included in all the measurements.
+When measuring windows, remember that trim should not be included in all the measurements.

 The process for how to measure for storm windows is similar to finding measurements for single- or double-hung windows.